Filmfare Awards Punjabi

-Filmfare Awards Punjabi are presented to the best films and performers in Punjabi cinema.
-The Awards were first presented in 2017.
+Filmfare Awards Punjabi are presented to the best films, performers and artists that work in Punjabi cinema.
+The event was first held in 2017.

 History

-The awards were first awarded in 2017 for Punjabi films of 2016.
-The ceremony was held on 31 March 2017 at the Multipurpose Sports Stadium in Mohali.
-It became the second film award for Punjabi films after PTC Punjabi Film Awards, which were introduced in 2011.
+The first awards ceremony was held on 31 March 2017 in Mohali.
+It became the second film award for Punjabi films after PTC Punjabi Film Awards, which was introduced in 2011.

-Jitesh Pillai on Punjabi Cinema said, “It is a moment of utmost pride, as we witness Filmfare Awards expand its footprints across the nation.
-We, at Filmfare, have always rewarded creativity and diligence of the films across industries and promote more such wonderful cinematic experiences.
-The 1st Edition of Filmfare Awards Punjabi 2017 will be a night of grandeur and elegance and we are looking forward to meet and greet the whole of Punjabi film industry.”
+Jitesh Pillai said, “It is a moment of utmost pride as we witness Filmfare Awards expand its footprints across the nation.
+The inaugural Filmfare Awards Punjabi ceremony was organized to celebrate achievements in the Punjabi film industry and brought together artists, filmmakers, and industry professionals.